 San Francisco is the most absurdly overrated and crappy city in the United States bar none.
 From prohibitive cost of living to, pretentious closed-minded people masquerading as an open-minded.
 This post takes a brutally honest look at San Francisco with a collection of complaints!

 San Francisco has become totally dominated by a smug, liberal professional/ managerial class, much of it based on the high-tech sector.
-An enormous problem with populating a city with people who spent their adolescence getting humiliated in dodgeball is that after they graduate from Cal or Stanford or Penn or Cornell and start working at Bank of America and Hewlett Packard they want to be perceived as winners.
+An enormous problem with populating a city with people who spent their adolescence getting humiliated in dodgeball is that after they graduate from Cal or Stanford or Penn or Cornell and start working at Google and Facebook they want to be perceived as winners.
 But they still feel, deep down at the level where their humanity is, like acne riddled losers.
 This is a devastating combination.
 It’s impossible to meet anyone when you go out in “the city” (you’d think it was the only city in the country) because nobody socializes.
-The city is extremely cliquish.
+Everyone works 16 hours/day.
+Also, the city is extremely cliquish.
 It could take 2 years to get on the inside of a clique because people are so distant and self preserving and guarded.
 Everyone has their forcefield up and it is designed to keep you out, along with everyone else they don’t know.
 My advice would be not to bother.
 Most people are either too stoned, have nothing to say, or both.
 Many people are unable to see past their own block and think that their local politics are going to change the world (eyeroll).

 2) The people.